aws-samples/lambda-config-injector/examples/secret-injection-demo/README.md

 ## Test

-When the deployment complete, curl the HelloWorldApi's url in the output.
+When the deployment completes, curl the HelloWorldApi's url in the output.
 You should see the secrets' values.

 ```bash
 % curl https://xxxxxxxx.execute-api.ap-northeast-1.amazonaws.com/Prod/